 If you require any equipment or props for your exam, you’re going to need to check that you have them and that they are working.

 We do not provide musical or sound equipment, pianos, keyboards, page turners or accompanists – so if you are planning on using these in your exam make sure you have all of this arranged beforehand.

 As soon as you arrive in the centre, go to the registration desk and tell them who you are and what exam you are taking.

 Once you are signed in, you will be asked to wait.
 Take a seat and go over your pieces again, or just relax.

 When your examiner is ready for you, a steward will call your name.
 They will take you to the room where you will be doing your exam and introduce you to the examiner.

 The examiner will guide you through your exam.
 Remember to tell them which exam you are doing and introduce the pieces you are performing.

 When you’ve finished your pieces, the examiner will ask you a few questions.
 You are encouraged to ask for questions or instructions to be repeated if they are unclear to you.
 Examiners will be happy to rephrase any questions or instructions if necessary.

 That’s it!
 One of the stewards will take you back to the waiting area and then you’re free to leave.

-Your examiner will forward their report to us and we’ll check that everything is in order and send out your results within 30 working days of the exam event finishing.
+Your examiner will forward their report to us and we’ll check that everything is in order and send out your results.
+See Exam Noticeboard for the latest timeframe for exam results.